Building RISC-V Atom

 $ echo "source <rvatom-path>/sourceme" >> ~/.bashrc

-This will create RVATOM/sim/build and RVATOM/sim/run directories for Atomsim build files and runtime files respectively.
-You can find the Atomsim executable in the former directory.
+command.
+This will create RVATOM/sim/build directory for AtomSim build files.
+You can find the Atomsim executable in

-Assuming you’ve sourced the RVATOM/sourceme file, try the following command to verify the build.
+Assuming you’ve sourced the RVATOM/sourceme file, try the following command to check if the build was successful.

 ...